DerGuru/The-Resonant/New Chapters/Part2/P2-12_Archive_Sabotage.md

 Because every day of training was a day closer to strength.

-One lesson at a time.
+Each lesson building toward mastery.